 1. Why is diffusion insufficient to meet the oxygen requirements of multicellular organisms like humans?
-Solution:

-Multi-cellular organism's like humans have very big body and require a lot of oxygen to diffuse into body quickly in order to meet the oxygen requirement.
+Multi-cellular organisms like humans have very big bodies and require a lot of oxygen to diffuse into the body quickly in order to meet the oxygen requirement.
 Diffusion is a slow process which will take a lot of time to circulate oxygen to all the body cells.
-Because of its slow nature diffusion is insufficient to meet the oxygen requirements of multicellular organisms like humans.
+Because of its slow nature, diffusion is insufficient to meet the oxygen requirements of multicellular organisms like humans.

 2. What criteria do we use to decide whether something is alive?
-Solution:

 Walking, breathing, growth and other visible changes can be used to determine whether something is alive or dead.
-However some living things will have changes that are not visible to our eye; Hence, presence of life process is a fundamental criteria to decide whether something is alive.
+However, some living things will have changes that are not visible to our eye; Hence, the presence of the life process is a fundamental criterion to decide whether something is alive.

 3. What are outside raw materials used for by an organism?
-Solution:

-Outside raw material is used by organism for food and oxygen.
-Raw materials requirement varies on the complexity of the organism and the environment it is living.
+The outside raw material is used by organisms for food and oxygen.
+Raw materials' requirement varies on the complexity of the organism and the environment it is living.

 4. What processes would you consider essential for maintaining life?
-Solution:

-Life processes such as respiration, digestion, excretion, circulation and transportation are essential for maintain life.
+Life processes such as respiration, digestion, excretion, circulation and transportation are essential for maintaining life.